-Adrian's response reflects 2 Corinthians 6: 14: "Do not unite yourself with unbelievers; they are not fit mates for you.
+Adrian's response shows that he had absorbed the truth reflected in II Corinthians 6: 14: "Do not unite yourself with unbelievers; they are not fit mates for you.
 What has righteousness to do with wickedness?
 Can light consort with darkness?"
 He turned to the scribe and said, "Record my name with the rest.
 I too am a Christian."

 No doubt Natalia had hoped that her husband would embrace the faith, but she would not have chosen these circumstances.
 Both of them were young, they had just begun a life together, and they were in love.
 What she did next would surprise many people, because she did not try to preserve her husband's life.
 Instead she urged him to martyrdom.

 The Emperor, hearing of Adrian's action, said the young aristocrat must have lost his mind.
 But Natalia visited the prison and encouraged her husband, by now beaten and injured, to persevere to the end without losing heart, and never to doubt that the faith he had found was worth the price.
 Knowing that his determination might weaken if he saw others suffer, she even asked that her husband be first to be tortured to death.

 How many of us believe that there is nothing more important than preserving life, especially the life of young, healthy people with bright futures?
 Would we give our lives for the faith?
 Would we urge our spouses, or perhaps our children, to do so?
 Could we explain to someone why some saints chose martyrdom?